Lokendra Singh (politician)

 Lokendra Singh (15 December 1976 – 21 February 2018) was an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He born in Sahaspur zone and represented the Noorpur constituency of Uttar Pradesh and was a member of the Bharatiya Janata Party political party.
+He born in Sahaspur and represented the Noorpur constituency of Uttar Pradesh and was a member of the Bharatiya Janata Party political party.

 Early life and education

 Lokendra Singh was born in Sahaspur, Uttar Pradesh.
 He held Master of Arts degree from Bareilly College (M. J. P. Rohilkhand University).
 Before being elected as MLA, he used to work as an agriculturist.

 Controversy

 On 12 August 2017, a case was filed against Singh, his brother, and a former Samajwadi Party MLA for allegedly illegally detaining a farmer who died after being tortured.

 Death

 Singh died on 21 February 2018 in a traffic collision at the age of 41.